 Customers see value on products and services if they will gain more benefit upon purchase.
 When making a purchase, a customer values a product’s benefit higher than its function.
 For example, a customer doesn’t buy a drill to have a drill.
 He buys a drill to have the capacity to make holes and use it for DIY projects around their house.
+In HBB’s Sales Training Sydney Workshops, we unpack features, benefits and value of products and services.

 For sales professionals, it is critically important to deduce the level of value a customer perceives about the product they sell in order to pitch their offer in the best angle possible.